Well, the Thing Is ...

-The thing is, however, criticism of our modern assemblies and their effectiveness in representative consensus-building is growing.
-According to the THING project, an international cooperation funded by, among others, the European Union, the story of the thing is a reminder of an age-old need for robust legal systems and open debate.
-And a reminder of the importance of trying to resolve conflicts without resorting to violence.
-Especially relevant at a time of increasing internationalization and globalization.
+The thing is, criticism of our modern assemblies and their ability to build representative consensus is on the rise.
+According to the THING Project—an international collaboration supported in part by the European Union—the story of the thing serves as a reminder of humanity’s age-old need for robust legal systems and open debate.
+It also underscores the importance of resolving conflicts without resorting to violence—a lesson that feels especially urgent in an era of accelerating internationalization and globalization.

-In line with this plea, at the end of this blog post, we'll formulate five pieces of advice for the thing of today: how to strengthen its function and performance in our democracies, how politicians and bureaucrats can reconnect with civilians and social issues, and how to create a new administrative culture long sought after.
+In this spirit, we will close this blog post with five concrete recommendations for the thing of today: how to strengthen its role and performance within our democracies, how politicians and bureaucrats can reconnect with citizens and pressing social issues, and how to finally cultivate the new administrative culture so long desired yet never achieved.

 1. The matter of things